LivewareProblems/haruspex-marketing/about.md

 ## Values

 Values are guiding principles.
 They are not fundamental as Principles can be, but they help us take decision everyday.
-They are regularly in tension, but that is ok. the order of them does not particularly matter, but we believe that in following them, we will have a better business
+They are regularly in tension, but that is ok.
+Their order does not particularly matter, but we believe that in following them, we will have a better business

 1. Sustainability
 2. Transparency